Jupas code: 6028

-The Bachelor of Arts in Landscape Studies (BA(LS)) is a four-year full-time degree program.
-The multidisciplinary curriculum emphasizes design, technology, history and theory and visual communications, and gives students a comprehensive grounding in the knowledge, concepts and skills which landscape architects commonly require to deal with complex community, ecological and developmental issues within diverse urban and natural environments.
+The Bachelor of Arts in Landscape Studies [BA(LS)] is a multidisciplinary curriculum that emphasises landscape design, technology, history, theory and visual communications, giving students a comprehensive foundation in the knowledge, concepts and skills required of landscape architects.

 The Minor in Landscape Studies is designed for students in other disciplines to gain literacy in the core knowledge of landscape architecture.